-As a hiring manager or a recruiter at a professional staffing agency, providing candidate feedback for every interviewee is a crucial component of the post-interview process.
+As a hiring manager, headhunter or a recruiter at a professional staffing agency, providing candidate feedback for every interviewee is a crucial component of the post-interview process.
 Interview feedback is an opportunity for candidates to gain a candid assessment about how they convey themselves as professionals.

 Examples of job candidate feedback for unsuccessful applicants (and successful ones) include: